Don't Forget (Demi Lovato song)

 "Don't Forget" is a song by American singer Demi Lovato, from her debut album of the same name.
 It was written by Lovato and the Jonas Brothers, who co-produced the song with John Fields.
-It was released as the album's third and final single in 2009, through Hollywood Records.
+It was released as the album's third and final single on March 17, 2009, through Hollywood Records.
 The inspiration of the song came from Lovato falling in love with someone who later left her.
 According to Lovato, it is one of the songs on the album that she most relates to.
 Musically, "Don't Forget" is a midtempo glam rock ballad that features Lovato singing with breathy falsetto vocals.
-An accompanying music video was released on March 2009.
+An accompanying music video was released on March 20, 2009.
+In 2023, the song was re-recorded for her first remix album Revamped.

 Upon the release of the album, "Don't Forget" was well-received from music critics, who noted the transition from her "tween sound" to more mature material.
 The song achieved moderate commercial success, reaching number forty-one on the Billboard Hot 100.
 It also reached number seventy-six on the Canadian Hot 100.
 Lovato has performed the song numerous times including on The Ellen DeGeneres Show.